st-hol/TaxReportSystem-ServletTechnology/README.md

   c) Instructions for launching the application:

       You should have installed Java and Maven on your local machine.
-      Then in command prompt you have to write:
+      Then you have to write in command prompt next lines :

         1)cd [the path to directory where you unpacked ZIP-archive]